rgmelvin/LifeProg/README.md

-# Emission Simulation and Data Visualization
+# Energy Emission Simulation and Data Visualization

 ## Overview
 This project simulates the emission and transfer of energy from a source to an environment over time.
 The simulation updates the balance of energy in both the source and environment, distributes the emitted energy across multiple levels in the environment using a kappa distribution, and visualizes the results through dynamically generated charts.